intentionally-bilingual/hugosite/README.md

-# CytoData Society Website
+# Nimke.nl Website

-Welcome to the code of our website.
+Welcome to the code of your website.
 In here is the instruction to update things on the website.

 The website is made using [hugo](https://gohugo.io).